-- means cardiac arrest that is due to cardiac asystole, or ventricular fibrillation with or without ventricular tachycardia, and: - is not associated with any medical procedure; - is documented by an electrocardiogram; and - occurs out of hospital. - means cardiac arrest that meets the definition above and results in major intervention of surgical insertion of a defibrillator or a permanent pacemaker.
+means cardiac arrest that is due to cardiac asystole, or ventricular fibrillation with or without ventricular tachycardia, and:

+- is not associated with any medical procedure; and - is documented by an electrocardiogram; or the discharge of a shock by a fully automated external defibrillator (AED); and - occurs out of hospital.

+means cardiac arrest that meets the means cardiac arrest that meets the means cardiac arrest that meets the means above and results in major intervention of surgical insertion of a defibrillator or a permanent pacemaker.